 IMDb offers several kinds of movie reviews and summaries that make it easy to discover popular foreign movies.

-You can also check out the rating and description on other review sites like Rotten Tomatoes, Guardian, NYTimes, and Yahoo Movies.
+You can also check out the ratings and descriptions on other review sites, such as Rotten Tomatoes, Guardian, NYTimes, and Yahoo Movies.

 7 Proven ways to learn a language with Movies & TV-Shows